 (b) generally in terms of 6.38.

-6.30 Approval from holders of equity securities is not required for a once-off issue for cash, where the dilution is equal to or less than 0.25% (calculated by taking the number of equity securities to be issued and dividing it by the number of listed equity securities, excluding treasury shares prior to the issue) the discount does not exceed 10% of the weighted average traded price of such securities measured over the 30 business days prior to the date that the price of the issue is agreed.
+6.31 Approval from holders of equity securities is not required for a once-off issue for cash provided:

+(a) the dilution is equal to or less than 0.25% (calculated by taking the number of equity securities to be issued and dividing it by the number of listed equity securities, excluding treasury shares prior to the issue); and

-6.31 The JSE may waive some or all of the specific requirements pertaining to an issue for cash, if it is satisfied that [Schedule 11] (dealing with Rescue Operations) has been met.
+(b) the price at which the equity securities are issued must be equal to or at a premium to the weighted average traded price of such equity securities measured over the 30 business days prior to the date that the price of the issue is agreed between the issuer and the party subscribing for the securities (the JSE should be consulted for a ruling if the applicant’s securities have not traded in such 30 business day period). .

+6.32 Price stabilisation can be undertaken in terms of Schedule […].

+[Rescue Operations removed, see Continuing Obligations]

-6.32 Where any issue for cash constitutes an “affected transaction” as defined in the Act, the transaction must be referred to the Panel.
+6.33 Where any issue for cash constitutes an “affected transaction” as defined in the Act, the transaction must be referred to the Panel.

-6.33 If an issuer wishes to issue treasury shares, such issue must comply with the issue of shares for cash provision as if a fresh issue of equity securities.
+6.34 If an issuer wishes to issue treasury shares, such issue must comply with the issues for cash provision as if a fresh issue of equity securities.

 Specific issue